New product development process in 10 steps

 Building new products can be an uncertain adventure and when done right, it’s an adventure that can bring in much gratification and value from its users.

-In this article, we explain the seven steps of the new product development process describing the development of the new product which more often than not culminates in a decision-making step by the Senior Management team, often known as a gate.
+In this section, we dive into the 10 steps of the new product development process.
+This journey focuses on developing new products.
+It typically ends with a crucial decision-making step.
+This step is undertaken by the Senior Management team, often referred to as a gate.

 1. Idea generation and screening